caddev01/christi/README.md

     -Installed bootstrap and looking to activate its effect -Creating a new Header
     - Trying to center the Gamedeck feauture vertically
-    - create the answer options with offcanvas and carousel ]
+    - create the answer options with offcanvas and carousel{currently trying to figure out how to use the vertical-align class to vertically center the Gamedeck element}
+]

 Tools to use{